orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

       If no C++ standard stated, assume LTS.
 The Qt5 based project will state in the build files either `-std=c++<ver>` or `-std=gnu++<ver>` or `CMAKE_CXX_STANDARD`.
-* Due to the lack of GPU access, the requirements are the exact major.minor version requirements for GPU, Machine Learning (ML), and Large Language Model (LLM) ebuild packages in this overlay for increased chances of reproducibility.
+* Due to the lack of GPU access or GPU dev testers, the requirements are the exact major.minor version requirements for GPU, Machine Learning (ML), and Large Language Model (LLM) ebuild packages in this overlay for increased chances of reproducibility.

 Gentoo Prefix is not supported and deprecated on this overlay.

-The support status depends on the ebuild contributors ability to test and patch.
+The support status depends on the ebuild contributors ability to test, patch, and verify.